yoogol/project-one/README.md

 Yulia Shea

-Potential improvements:
+Improvements:
+- find how to automatically determine an element width to avoid words going out of range
+- add animation to words: exploding, changing colors, blinking etc.
+  - change word color to red when attempt failed
+  - make the word pop when attempt succeeded
+  - make the word explode when it hits the ground
+- style game over/you win
+- update words so they don't have mistakes
+- make the typed word and status appear on the scoreboard [x]
+- greeting pop-up
 - add ability to create additional players
+- add sounds
 - utilize random word generation API
-- find how to automatically determine an element width to avoid words going out of range
-- add animation to words: exploding, changing colors, blinking etc.
-- improve styling on score column
+- make the words fall simultaneously
 - convert to a math game
-- api for words

-Bugs:
+DONE

 - start button doesn't work on the second try [x]
 - words go over the field [x]
 - let user make couple of mistakes in the beginning [x]
-- make the words fall simultaneously
+- style scoreboard [x]